mateogalic112/react-trpc-chat/README.md

 Notes and limitations:

-- Browser may not allow to redirect to url with first try, so you may need to allow popups from localhost:5173
+- Browser may not allow to redirect to url on first try, so you may need to allow popups from localhost:5173

 - Audio notifications are blocked before user interacts with DOM